-This student's guide is used in conjunction with the online video course developed for Bibliology and How to Study the Bible.
+This student's guide is used in conjunction with the online video course developed for Christian Doctrine and Systematic Theology.

 As a first step, you must register prior to taking this course.
-Registration is found at http://www.vmcontenders.org/register.html
+Registration is found at www.vmcontenders.org/register.html